MatthieuBlais/gcp-workflow-components/components/aiplatform/job/README.md

 ### AI Platform Training Job

-Trigger a training job on the AI Platform and wait for its completion
+Trigger a training job on the AI Platform and can wait for its completion

 #### Deploy